cavo789/blog/blog/XXX/docker-git/index.md

 In case, for instance, your container is running as `john_doe`, the line has to be `- ${HOME}/.gitconfig:/home/john_doe/.gitconfig`.
 :::

-Let's check if it works: still in the console inside the container, please run `git config list`.
+Let's check if it works still in the console inside the container, please run `git config list`.
 You'll see the same configuration you've on your host machine.
 The sharing as worked as expected.

 :::note
 Depending on the version of git you're using, the command is `git config list` or `git confit --list`.